We Who Grieve

 About the Book

-Those in the throes of grief will find this work a comforting companion.
+Those in the throes of grief may find this work a comforting companion.
 It reassures the readers that they are not alone, and provides guidance to process bereavement and to reassure that life, though different, can be fulfilling again.
-Uniquely, it is written to support those mourning for a vast range of reasons and relationships, and includes helpful information for those close to mourners who seek to be supportive.
+The book is written to support those mourning for a vast range of reasons and relationships, and includes helpful information for those close to mourners who seek to be supportive.
 Chapters discuss the language surrounding grief, strategies for moving forward, methods of decompression and acceptance, and how other cultures view and mourn the death of their loved ones.

 About the Author(s)